seDirector/Translations/README.md

 6.  `{LB}` means line break - please keep existing line breaks and double line breaks.
 7. For strings related to the API, please keep the URLs the same.
 For example, `/update/4` should be kept `/update/4` and NOT translated.

-# Contributor's Benefits & License
+# Contributor Benefits & License

 -   All contributors who provide a significant amount of data to seDirector will be granted a complimentary Contributor license, which has the same features as the Pro license.
 This means you will have access to all features of [seDirector](https://github.com/seDirector/App/wiki/Pro-Edition).
 -   Applicable contributors include those who translate seDirector, provide data or in-depth research for seDirector, or contribute to the codebase.
 The contributions must be significant enough to warrant a license.
 Generally that means 1+ hours of time.